jeremyckahn/farmhand/README.md

 npm ci
 ```

 If `npm ci` errors out due to PhantomJS installation errors (this has been seen in some WSL/Linux environments), try `npm_config_tmp=/tmp npm ci` instead.
 [See this related comment](https://github.com/yarnpkg/yarn/issues/1016#issuecomment-283067214).
+Alternatively, try `npm ci --no-optional`.

 To run the game locally with the API and Redis database, run: